RobinMeow/ribyns-pde/README.md

 ## Windows + WSL

-so far windows has used the same paths, tho im not sure the one for init.lua worked.
+so far windows has used the same paths, except for nvim, which is located in `%AppData%/local/nvim`